sflores12/gngeo/README.md

-# GnGeo - Neo-Geo Emulator for GNU/Linux
+# GnGeo: Neo-Geo Emulator for GNU/Linux

-Gngeo is a Neo-Geo emulator for GNU/Linux (maybe some other Unix) and built around many different block with various licences.
+GnGeo is a Neo-Geo emulator for GNU/Linux platform it has a driver system much like that of MAME and is quite fast.

 ### License:

+GnGeo was built with different licenses in its original source code.

 The original code is released under the GPL v2 with this special exception of this project: